ory/hydra/docs/docs/cli/hydra-serve.md

 ### Synopsis

-ORY Hydra exposes two ports, a public and an administrative port.
+Ory Hydra exposes two ports, a public and an administrative port.
 The public port is responsible for handling requests from the public internet, such as the OAuth 2.0 Authorize and Token URLs.
 The administrative port handles administrative requests like creating OAuth 2.0 Clients, managing JSON Web Keys,